mohammadRezaeian/notes/posts/others/2021-07-08-fresh-install-macos.md

    1. Should choose "U.S." instead of "U.S. International" because with the latter, we have underline score below special symbols like `"`
    2. For Vietnamese input method, DON'T choose built-in VNese input options.
 Use ~~[GoTiengViet](https://www.trankynam.com/gotv/)~~ [EVKey](https://evkeyvn.com/) instead (Turn off _Gatekeeper_ before installing by `sudo spctl --master-disable`.
 Then check by `spctl --status` => should return `assessments disabled`)!
 (Because there will be unconfortable underline when we type).
       1. **Note 1**: If you are going to use Bitwarden (a password manager, recommended), it will prevent sometimes the input method to work normally (including GoTiengViet and EVKey).
-In this case, you have to turn off Bitwarden (or restart it).
+In this case, you have to turn off Bitwarden (or restart it). 👉 **Update 05 Nov 2021**: With MacOS 12.1 Beta, it doesn't have this error anymore!
       2. **Note 2**: EVKey works better than GoTiengViet (and it's still maintained) in some cases, for example, when you wanna type "thử nghiệm" on the browser address bar, GoTiengViet gives "thuử nghiệm" instead.

 3. **More keyboard settings**: